 ‘Bullets won’t kill it!
 Flames can’t hurt it!
 Nothing can stop it!’

-Earth vs the Spider aka The Spider is a 1958 American science-fiction horror feature film produced and directed by Bert I. Gordon, who also wrote the story, upon which the screenplay written by George Worthing Yates (Tormented; Frankenstein 1970) and László Görög (The Land Unknown; The Mole People) is based.
+The Spider aka Earth vs. The Spider is a 1958 American science-fiction horror feature film produced and directed by Bert I. Gordon, who also wrote the story, upon which the screenplay written by George Worthing Yates (Tormented; Frankenstein 1970) and László Görög (The Land Unknown; The Mole People) is based.
 The movie stars Ed Kemmer, Eugene Persson and June Kenney.

 Bert I. Gordon also provided special effects.
 In the USA, it was released by American International Pictures (AIP).